ng-girls/todo-list-tutorial-french/installations.md

 This command runs the NPM we recently installed here - it knows where to find the package \(angular-cli\) you're looking for by the name of the package you provide. the 'i' parameter, is a short form of 'install'. the '-g' parameter, stands for the word 'global' - we'd like to have this tool globally installed on the computer, so that we could use it from any folder to create any future projects.

-Read more about Angular-CLI in the following section.
+Read more about the Angular CLI in the following section.

 ### Creating a Project